xie-ran/BizShield/README.md

 # BizShield
 This is a demo for BizShield.

-Create conda environment using the following command `conda create --name venv python=3.9.6 (first time only)`
+Please first create a conda environment using the following command `conda create --name venv python=3.9.6` (first time only)

-# step 1: Backend
+### step 1: Backend
 Requirement: Please have Python3 installed.
 1. `install npm`
 2. `conda activate venv`